An improved central limit theorem for the empirical sliced Wasserstein distance

-Under the given assumptions, Theorem \ref{teor:bias_improved_csorgo_sliced} ensures that the last term converges to 0, while Proposition \ref{teor:finite_slicing} establishes the weak convergence of the first term, and Theorem \ref{teor:CLT} guarantees the weak convergence of the second term.
+Under the given assumptions, Theorem \ref{teor:bias_improved_csorgo_sliced} ensures that the last term converges to zero, while Proposition \ref{teor:finite_slicing} establishes weak convergence of the first term, and Theorem \ref{teor:CLT} guarantees weak convergence of the second term.
 Therefore, the only thing left to prove is that the sum of both sequences weakly converges to the sum of two independent Gaussian random variables with the distribution of the previous weak limits.
 This convergence is not straightforward since the first and second terms are not independent.
-Let $S_{n,k}$ and $S_k$ be as in \eqref{eq:S_{nk}} and \eqref{eq:S_{k}}, and define The variable $S_{n,k}$ depends both on $X_1,\ldots,X_n$ and $\Theta_1,\ldots,\Theta_k$, whereas $S_k$ only depends on $\Theta_1,\ldots,\Theta_k$ and $R_n$ on $X_1,\ldots,X_k$.
+The variable $S_{n,k}$ depends both on $X_1,\ldots,X_n$ and $\Theta_1,\ldots,\Theta_k$, whereas $S_k$ only depends on $\Theta_1,\ldots,\Theta_k$ and $R_n$ on $X_1,\ldots,X_k$.
 Therefore,